 - Set out two 8” pans (square bakers, round cake pans, or cast iron skillets will work; you can also make one large pizza in a 14” deep dish pizza pan or skillet).

-- Pour a generous amount of olive oil (2 to 3 Tbsp per pan) into the dish and swirl it around to coat the bottom and sides.
+- Pour a generous amount of olive oil (2 to 3 tablespoon per pan) into the dish and swirl it around to coat the bottom and sides.

 - Divide the dough in two and, working with one section of dough at a time, stretch it out with your palms to roughly the size of the plan.